Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Introduction

 To address above questions, here we study an 11-band Hubbard model that includes four 3$\dx$ / 3$\dz$ orbitals of nickel, and seven most relevant 2$p$ orbitals of oxygen in the $\mathrm{NiO_2}$ bi-layer per site.
 We carry out determinant quantum Monte Carlo simulations (DQMC)~\cite{blankenbecler1981monte,assaad2008world} and cellular dynamical mean-field theory (CDMFT)~\cite{georges96,maier05rmp} calculations in the normal state of the system.
 Our result suggests that the superexchange couplings in this system are in general comparable to that in cuprates~\cite{weber2012scaling}, supporting a magnetic correlation origin of the high $T_c$ superconductivity in $\mathrm{La_3Ni_2O_7}$ under pressure.
-We show that at large Hubbard $U$, the system is a charge-transfer insulator~\cite{karp2020} in the Zaanen-Sawatzky-Allen (ZSA) scheme\cite{zsa1985} at half-filling ( \textit{i.e.}, four holes per site).
-Upon hole doping, the spin-singlet band associating with the vertical Ni-$\dz$ - O-$\pz$ orbitals possesses strong antiferromagnetic correlations, as where a small hole doping level is retained.
-In contrast, the singlet band that consists of the in-plane Ni-$d_{x^2-y^2}$ and $\mathrm{O}- \px / \py$ orbitals, drawing an analogy to the Zhang-Rice singlet band (ZRSB) in cuprates, exhibits a higher propensity for hole doping and greater itinerancy.
-We discuss the interplay between the two spin-singlet bands and propose an effective $t-J$ model that considers the leading-order exchange couplings in $\mathrm{La_3Ni_2O_7}$ under pressure.
+We show that at large Hubbard $U$, the system is a charge-transfer insulator~\cite{karp2020} in the Zaanen-Sawatzky-Allen (ZSA) scheme~\cite{zsa1985} at half-filling ( \textit{i.e.}, four holes per site).
+Upon hole doping, the vertical Ni-$\dz$ - O-$\pz$ orbitals host a narrow low-energy spin-singlet band, where a small doping level is maintained over a broad range of hole doping of the system.
+In contrast, the in-plane Ni-$d_{x^2-y^2}$ and $\mathrm{O}- \px / \py$ orbitals form low-energy singlet band with high propensity for hole doping and greater itinerancy, drawing an analogy to the Zhang-Rice singlet band (ZRSB) in cuprates~\cite{zhang1988effective, kowalski2021oxygen, shane2022}.
+We discuss the implication of this inhomogeneous distribution of holes in the two $e_g$ orbitals to the superconductivity.
+An effective $t-J$ model that considers the leading-order exchange couplings in $\mathrm{La_3Ni_2O_7}$ under pressure is proposed.
+The effects of the Hund's coupling is also discussed.